mbsa-tud/tsad_platform/README.md

 1. Select a metric from the `Metric` dropdown menu.
 This will be used to compare the models during auto-labeling.
 2. Select a threshold from the `Threshold` dropdown menu.
 This threshold will be used for all models.
 3. Click the `Auto-label Dataset` button.
-This runs the detection for all models on all files of the test dataset (without the files for testing the dynamic switch).
+This runs the detection for all models on all files of the test dataset (without the files for testing the dynamic switch) and determines the best models according to the selected metric.
 4. Click the `Train Classifier` button to train the deep calssification network.
 It learns to connect time series features with the correct labels determined in step 3.
 5. Click the `Run Evaluations` button to test the dynamic switch.

 #### Observe results (2), (4)
 All results including the scores obtained by all individual models will be displayed in the table (4).
-You can see the best models for the training data of the dynamic switch and the predictions it made for the testing data (2).
+You can see the best models for the training data of the dynamic switch and the predictions it made for the testing data in the lists at the bottom (2).

 ---